oskarradon/PNCA-discursive-impulse/README.md

 A theme for [PNCA](http://pnca.edu/)'s [Ghost.io](http://ghost.io) site, [Discursive Impulse](http://www.discursiveimpulse.com/).

-Made as a part of my work-study internship at the PNCA Communications office in 2017!
+I designed + built this as a part of my work-study internship at the PNCA Communications office in 2017!
+Thank you to [Chris Kim](http://chrisskim.com/) for so much help with the development!

-# ☃

 ## TO DO:
  - [x] Main Nav